romana/vpcrouter-romana-plugin/README.md

     $ docker build -t yourname/vpcrouter-romana-plugin:1.0.1 .

+Please note that this contains the vpc-router base installation in addition to the vpc-router Romana plugin.

 A few command line arguments are set by default in the container, while others still need to be specified when you run the container.
-Specifically, the etcd address and port (`-a` and `-p` options) need to be provided.
+Specifically, the etcd address and port (`-a` and `-p` options) need to be given.
+If you have an etcd installation secured via SSL certificates then you also need to provide these three additional parameters, which allow etcd to authenticate vpc-router as a client:

+* `--ca_cert`: Filename of the PEM encoded SSL CA certificate.
+* `--priv_key`: Filename of the PEM encoded private key file.
+* `--cert_chain`: Filename of the PEM encoded cert chain file.

-For example, to use the configfile mode, run the container with these options, which provide a mapping for the directory containing the config file:
+For example, to use the romana mode, run the container with these options:

     $ docker run quay.io/romana/vpcrouter-romana-plugin \
+            -v /<host-path-to-certs>:/certs
             -a <etcd-ip-address> -p <etcd-port>
+            --ca_cert /certs/ca.crt \
+            --priv_key /certs/client.key \
+            --cert_chain /certs/client.crt

+If the etcd instance is not secured with certificates then the last three options can be omitted.

 Note that in the container, vpc-router logs to stdout, which tends to be the preferred log destination in containerized environments.